 The original Oldsmobile Rocket V8 soldiered on until 1964, eventually reaching 394 cu. in.
 (6,460 cc), which was about the limit of the original block design.
 Compression ratios never approached the 12.5:1 level that Kettering had proposed, peaking at about 10.5:1.
 Power increased — the final Rocket was rated at 345 gross horsepower (257 kW) — but fuel economy eroded.
-The 1949-50 Rocket 88 was good for 15-16 miles to the gallon (15 L/100 km) overall, while a big-engine ’64 averaged closer to 12 mpg (20 L/100 km, a drop of around 30%.
+The 1949-50 Rocket 88 was good for 15-16 miles to the gallon (15 L/100 km) overall and up to 18 mpg (13 L/100 km) if driven carefully; a 1964 Oldsmobile Starfire struggled to reach 12 mpg (20 L/100 km), a decline of around 30%.

 NOTES ON SOURCES